lotabout/skim/README.md

 2. `sk-tmux` -- script for launching `sk` in a tmux plane.
 3. vim/nvim plugin -- to call `sk` inside vim/nvim. check [skim.vim](https://github.com/lotabout/skim.vim) for more vim support.

-You can directly [download sk executable](https://github.com/lotabout/skim/releases), but extra utilities are recommanded.
+You can directly [download sk executable](https://github.com/lotabout/skim/releases), but extra utilities are recommended.

 Please put `sk` into you PATH, or add `~/.skim/bin` into your PATH by putting the following line into your `~/.bashrc`